openstack/project-team-guide/doc/source/deprecation.rst

    release branch, and for at least 12 months of releases.
 Consider the following examples:

    #.
-A feature deprecated in the 2023 tick release should still
+A feature deprecated in the 2023 tick release may be removed in
-      appear (deprecated, but supported) in the 2023 tock release, and may be removed in the 2024 tick release.
+      the 2023 tock release.
 Operators deploying only tick releases receive one notice and have 12 months before the next tick where the feature is removed.
-Operators deploying tick-tock releases receive two notices and still have 12 months before the release where the feature is removed.
+Operators deploying tick-tock releases receive one notice and have 6 months before the release where the feature is removed, as was the case before the tick-tock model.

    #.
 A feature deprecated in the 2023 tock release must also be
       present and supported the 2024 tick release, and **must** also